 - 2 tsp pure vanilla extract – try my home-made vanilla recipe

 - 1 kg bag or 2.25 lbs (35.5 oz) powdered/icing/confectioners sugar sifted

-- 2 Tbsp meringue powder *(optional) important but see note in Tips
+- 2 Tbsp vegan meringue powder or aquafaba *(optional) important but see note in Tips

 - 3-4 tbsp of milk or water, I start with 3 tbsp but you may need more or less depending on the humidity in your area